thesleepyniko/KnoWMATA/README.md

 How well do you know WMATA?
 Try racing through the city using transit without maps, and see what you get!

 In order to use this app, **please run it yourself**.
-Nest is not giving my app SSL certs so its not usable other than a preview if you try using GH pages :pf:
+Nest is not giving my app SSL certs so its not usable other than a preview if i use GH pages :pf:

 # Run it yourself